Overview

 Causes of Achilles tendinopathy

 The most common cause of Achilles tendinopathy is putting strain on the Achilles tendon.
 However, the causes of Achilles tendinopathy are not fully understood.
-There are many things that can contribute to it, such as:
+There are lots of things that can contribute to it, such as:

 • being overweight